FlashBangAU/ePortfolio/README.md

 5. Define and demonstrate conflict management and resolution strategies.
   - It is important to understand what is being asked of a person and what issues they have when there is a conflict, there are five stratagies that can be used to end a conflict.
-However, there are two prime resolutions that benefit both parties the most.
+However, there are two prime resolutions that benefit both parties.
 These strategies are collaboration and compromisation.
 [Conflict Management Rolepay](https://github.com/FlashBangAU/ePortfolio/blob/main/Conflict%20Rolepay%20(1).docx)